Some students have to work to pay for college.

 The Mall – Yes, many students have said that there are many jobs at the Governor’s Square that has about 140 stores.

 Donald L. Tucker Civic Center at FSU -there are part-time positions for event staff/ushers, box office ticket sellers, stagehands, changeover crew, parking attendants and more.
-Check out open positions at tuckerciviccenter.com/arena-information/employment
+Check out open positions.

-Don Veller Seminole Golf Course & Club: There is a contact form provided on the following website seminolegolfcourse.com/contact-us but they recommend visiting the Pro Shop or Renegade Grill.
+Don Veller Seminole Golf Course & Club: There is a contact form provided on their website but they recommend also visiting the Pro Shop or Renegade Grill.

 FSU Bookstore – There are retail jobs available both at FSU and also at TCC.
 The jobs are very competitive but for a current listing, click here.